orgua/shepherd_v2_planning/35_timesync_pru_level.rst

 Signs of a bad network switch
     - path delay on fritzbox was 10x as high as the cisco-switch and the values show variance of 126 to 118 us
+        - the cisco switch is very consistent in its path delay, down to 30 ns jitter
     - master-offset is jumping, logs even show 70 us offsets
         - the cisco switch is after 30 mins down to <200 ns corrections